VasuML07/speech-to-image/README.md

 Full code control	✅ Yes	❌ No
 Reproducible output	✅ Yes	❌ No

-This project does not aim to replace AI models.
+This project does not aim to replace cloud AI models.
 Instead, it provides a controlled, offline alternative for speech-based text visualization.

 🛠️ Tech Stack